contentful/widget-sdk/docs/guides/testing-jest.md

 ## Filename Conventions

-Jest will look for test files with any of the following naming conventions:

-* Files with `.spec.js` suffix in `src/javascripts` folder
+Jest will look for test files with `.spec.js` suffix in `src/javascripts` folder.
-* Files with `.spec.js` suffix in `src/javascripts/**/__tests__` folders.

 The files can be located at any depth under the `src/javascripts` folder.

-It's recommended to put the test files (or __tests__ folders) next to the code they are testing so that relative imports appear shorter.
+It's recommended to put the test files next to the code they are testing so that relative imports appear shorter.
 For example, if `App.spec.js` and `App.js` are in the same folder, the test just needs to import App from './App' instead of a long relative path.
 Colocation also helps find tests more quickly in larger projects.

 ## About Enzyme and Jest